sonic-net/DASH/documentation/general/dash-sonic-hld.md

 	- 	All outbound metered traffic from an ENI
 	- 	All inbound metered traffic towards an ENI
 - Customer is billed based on number of bytes sent/received separately.
 A distinct counter must be supported for outbound vs inbound traffic of each category.
+- For outbound flow and associated metering bucket, created as part of VM initiated traffic, the metering bucket shall account for outbound (Tx) bytes.
+Based on this outbound flow, pipeline shall also create a unified inbound flow.
+The same metering bucket shall account for the inbound (Rx) bytes for the return traffic to VM that matches this flow.
 - Application shall utilize the metering hardware resource in an optimized manner by allocating meter id and deallocating when not-in-use
 - Application shall bind all associated metering buckets to an ENI.
 During ENI deletion, all associated metering bucket binding should be auto-removed.
-- Inbound billing - Route rule table shall have metering bucket association for inbound traffic.
-Different inbound scenarios are TBD.
+- A route rule table can also have a metering bucket association for explictly accounting the inbound traffic for an ENI.

 _Open Items_
 - Can we avoid explicit dependency between ENI's and mappings?